 There is also a section on how real-time sports information is being monetized.
 You will learn that certain sports data companies collect players’ data which they later sell to sportsbook operators.

-In one word, the legalization of sports betting is changing everything, including the employment stats and even the GDP of the US.
+In one word, the legalization of sports betting is changing everything.
 But how?
 The infographic will answer this question.
 Check it out.

 Infographic URL: https://njgames.org/future-of-sports-betting-infographic/